-- We support local community groups through our community assistance fund. - Local school groups are invited to visit Stornoway Port Authority where staff members will show groups round the harbour area and up to the Arnish Lighthouse, to help educate and support the future workforce. - · Support community events.
+- We support local community groups through our community assistance fund. - Local school groups are invited to visit Stornoway Port Authority where staff members will show groups round the harbour area and up to the Arnish Lighthouse, to help educate and support the future workforce. - Support community events small section on the open day. - Stornoway Port Authority, supported by Event Scotland's Year of Coasts and Waters, held an Open Day in August 2021 called Steòrnabhagh air a'Chùan. - Steòrnabhagh air a'Chùan comprised of a series of events for all the family to enjoy.
+Stornoway's - of the Covid-19 pandemic. - The Port Authority are proud to have been able to put on such an event for the community, and being able to see the community come together after such challenging times.